 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 20 Minute Pre-Run Warm Up Yoga

-2. Yoga for Surfers: Balance
+2. Yoga for Surfers: Shoulders and Upper Back

-4. Yoga for Athletes: Prevent and Heal Injuries
+3. Yoga for Athletes: Feet and Foundation

-5. Hip & Hammies Stretch at a Wall
+9. Hip & Hammies Stretch at a Wall

 If you have a park bench or wall to stretch at, use it!
 If not, you can do similar standing stretches for hips and hamstrings without even taking your sneakers off.

 10. 15 Minute Yoga for Men

 This video is really for anyone, but it focuses on opening up the shoulders, chest, hip flexors and hamstrings, which are all common trouble areas for men.
 Start with a warm up before doing this video.
 Always work within a pain-free range, and remember that flexibility comes with practice.